goderich/dissertation/dissertation.md

 I have collected some examples of what appear to be syllabic nasals in Plngawan.
 The dialect has a derivational prefix *m-* which is used in agentive nominalizations, e.g. *mpulataʔ* 'hunter', *mpumaɹah* 'farmer', *mpakuriʔ* 'thief', *mpurahuʔ* 'shaman'.
 This prefix is pronounced as a separate syllable, but the mouth remains fully closed for the entire duration.
 This phenomenon would benefit from further investigation.

-### C'uli'
+### Klesan

-#### C'uli' consonant inventory {#sec:culi-consonants}
+#### Klesan consonant inventory {#sec:culi-consonants}

-The consonant inventory of C'uli' is given in @tbl:culi-consonants.
+The consonant inventory of Klesan is given in @tbl:culi-consonants.
 This dialect does not have /q/ as a phoneme, but distinguishes /c/ and /s/.

 \begin{table}[h]
 \centering
-\caption{C'uli' Atayal consonant inventory}
+\caption{Klesan Atayal consonant inventory}
 \label{tbl:culi-consonants}
 \begin{tabular}{ l l l l l } \hline p     & t        & k      &       & ' [ʔ] \\